 These medieval Hindu and Jain temples are the largest group of temples in state of Madhya Pradesh.
 The Western Group of temples contains some stunning sculptures.
 Khajuraho’s temples are popularly known for their erotic sculptures.

 This temple town is situated on the banks of Pushkar Sarovar.
 Pushkar has spirituality and a different kind of magnetism.
 Annual Pushkar camel fair is very popular among Indian and foreign tourists.

-City Palace Udaipur
+City Palace Udaipur in Rajasthan

 Udaipur is the city of lakes and also known as Venice of the East.
 The Lake Pichola is very popular among the people and many good hotels are located on its banks.
 Other then this there are many beautiful monuments in Udaipur but City Palace is one of the most beautiful places in town.

 The blue city of Jodhpur is also known as sun city of Rajasthan as the sun is visible here first every morning.
 There are some majestic buildings like Jaswant Thada, Umaid Bhavan and clock tower in Jodhpur but Mehrangarh fort is the most imposing & beautiful building in Jodhpur.

 This beautiful region is also known as an open art gallery of Rajasthan and India.
 Hundreds of Havelis and temples were made in this region between 18th to 20th centuries.
 The frescos in these buildings depict mythological and historical stories.
 There are beautiful frescos in every other lane of this region.